biolab/orange2/docs/reference/rst/Orange.data.filter.rst

 .. class:: FilterConjunction

-    Conjunction of filters.
     Reject the instance if any of the combined filters rejects it.
 Conjunction can be negated using the inherited :obj:``~Filter.negate`` flag.

     .. attribute:: filters